Tibet under Qing rule

-By the late 19th century, Chinese hegemony over Tibet only existed in theory.
-In 1890, the Qing and Britain signed the Anglo-Chinese Convention Relating to Sikkim and Tibet, which Tibet disregarded.
-The British concluded in 1903 that Chinese suzerainty over Tibet was a "constitutional fiction", and proceeded to invade Tibet in 1903–1904.
-However, in the 1907 Anglo-Russian Convention, Britain and Russia recognized the Qing as suzerain of Tibet and pledged to abstain from Tibetan affairs, thus fixing the status of "Chinese suzerainty" in an international document, although Qing China did not accept the term "suzerainty" and instead used the term "sovereignty" to describe its status in Tibet since 1905.
-The Qing began taking steps to reassert control, then sent an army to Tibet for establishing direct rule and occupied Lhasa in 1910.
-However, the Qing dynasty was overthrown during the Xinhai revolution of 1911–1912, and after the Xinhai Lhasa turmoil the amban delivered a letter of surrender to the 13th Dalai Lama in the summer of 1912.
-The 13th Dalai Lama returned to Lhasa in 1913 and ruled an independent Tibet until his death in 1933.
+By the late 19th century, Chinese hegemony over Tibet only existed in theory, and Britain invaded Tibet in 1903–1904.
+Russia was also competing for influence in Tibet, and the two powers signed the 1907 Anglo-Russian Convention recognizing Qing suzerainty of Tibet, although Qing China had used the term "sovereignty" to describe its position and later sent an army to Tibet for establishing direct rule in 1910.
+The dynasty was overthrown by revolutionaries in 1911–1912.
+The 13th Dalai Lama returned to Lhasa in 1913 and ruled a de facto independent Tibet until his death in 1933.